vdhamer/Photo-Club-Hub/.github/README.md

 <ul>

 - The `Prelude` screen shows an opening animation.
-  Clicking outside the central image brings you to the main `Portfolios` screen.
+  Clicking outside the central image brings you to the central `Portfolios` screen.

 - The `Portfolios` screen lists the available portfolios (see above definition of `portfolio`).